Dynamic Attribute Mapping in Vector Tile Pipelines

 Step 5: Validation & Runtime Error Handling

 Expression evaluation failures are the most common cause of broken map layers in production.
-A single malformed attribute or mismatched type can crash the entire rendering thread.
 Implement a validation step before deploying style configurations.

 def validate_expression(expression: list, sample_data: dict) -> bool: